• Mental Health

 Vicarious Trauma

-Some people are afraid of needles because of hearing about a bad or traumatic needle experience from another person, or seeing a show or movie involving a bad needle experience.
+Some people are afraid of needles because they developed vicarious trauma from hearing about a bad or traumatic needle experience from another person, or seeing a show or movie involving a bad needle experience.
 For example, hearing someone who contracted an infection from a dirty needle or other uncommon scenarios may lead people to develop a phobia.

 Nervous System Response